democracyforwardaotearoanewzealand/introduction/README.md

 # introduction

+** Recent Events **

 Democracy Forward HQ is Hamilton Chambers, 199 Lambton Quay, Wellington, NZ (and surrounds).
+Some eminent Hamilton dignatories further endorsed the site this morning.

 **What is DF?**